While many people visit Hong Kong for just a couple days, having 5 days there will give you plenty of time to explore.

 Day 2 – Ocean Park or Disneyland

 This one is up to you.
-There are two main theme parks in Hong Kong – Ocean Park which has a bunch of different types of rides, shows and animals to see and Disneyland which is basically just the HK version of one you would see in the US.
+There are two main theme parks in Hong Kong – Ocean Park which has a bunch of different types of rides, shows and animals to see, and Disneyland which is basically just the Hong Kong version of one you would see in the US.

 You can’t go wrong with either one and both will probably be a full day activity.

 If you would like a few more details on both of the parks that can help you decide which one to go to check out the comparison between the two parks.